 Spousal maintenance can be ordered by a judge during a divorce to keep the receiving spouse from suffering financially during the proceedings.
 Either spouse can ask the court to order spousal support paid to them.
 Generally, a court is more inclined to order a longer period of spousal support when the marriage was long-term, and the receiving spouse is less likely or unable to become self-sufficient.

 There is no mathematical formula for spousal support calculations in Minnesota.
 The law allows the judge to consider certain factors when deciding the amount of maintenance for the requesting spouse.

-The experienced family law attorneys of Bolt Hoffer Boyd Law Firm understand the complexities surrounding spousal support and can help you work through what can be a difficult, emotional process.
-They will look at detailed monthly budgets, monthly earnings, each parties’ work experience, and education, and answer any questions you have.
+The experienced Anoka alimony attorneys of Bolt Hoffer Boyd Law Firm understand the complexities surrounding spousal support and can help you work through what can be a difficult, emotional process.
+We can look at detailed monthly budgets, monthly earnings, each parties’ work experience, and education, and answer any questions you have.
 Let us determine if you’ll be entitled to receive or be obligated to pay on a short-term or long-term basis, so you can move on with other matters in your divorce.